AbdulMuqtasid/Digital-Climate-Monitoring-System/README.md

 This is my first project

 #  Introduction
 A brief overview of the project.
-Mention the problem this application solves and why you decided to build it.
+Mention the problem this application solves and why you decided to build it.The aims to bridge the gap between complex meteorological data and user-friendly visualization.

 # 🚀 Features
 Real-time Tracking: Describe any live data updates.